How the Travel Sector is Embracing Experiential Marketing

-Experience Kissimmee, the marketing arm of tourist destination Kissimmee, FL, known for its adventure parks and alligator attractions, could have lured consumers down south this past winter with a promise of warm experiences.
+Experience Kissimmee, the marketing arm of tourist destination Kissimmee, FL, known for its adventure parks and alligator attractions, could have lured consumers down south over the winter with a promise of warm experiences.
 Instead, the destination embraced the cold and tied in a Kissimmee favorite: a zip line.
 Securing the first commercial activation approval ever at Chicago’s Millennial Park, the destination dared urbanites to take the zip line thrill ride during a snowy weekend.

 2. Make them work for the free stuff.

 Put down the t-shirt rockets and offer up a (share-worthy) challenge.
-Like the Greater Palm Springs Convention & Visitors Bureau did, teasing hard-to-impress Manhattanites with two giant ice blocks to promote JetBlue’s new direct flights out of New York this past winter.
+Like the Greater Palm Springs Convention & Visitors Bureau did, teasing hard-to-impress Manhattanites with two giant ice blocks to promote JetBlue’s direct flights out of New York City.
 Consumers were invited to use any tools they could get their hands on to “break out of the chill” of winter and chip away at ice blocks with all sorts of warm-weather prizes frozen inside.
 Of course one of the blocks contained the golden ticket: a free trip.

 3. Live-wire a scavenger hunt.

 New Mexico needed to find a way to get its own residents to vacation within the state.
-Data had showed most are likely to leave to vacation, compared to residents of neighboring states.
+Data had shown most are likely to leave to vacation, compared to residents of neighboring states.
 Enter Billy the Kid.
 Leveraging the lore of this Old West outlaw, the New Mexico Tourism Department launched Catch the Kid, a campaign that challenged residents to embark on a summer-long scavenger hunt throughout the state to capture him (played by an actor).
 The campaign involved an app and microsite as well as clues via life-size banners.
 The ultimate prize: $10,000.

 4. Host a cultural celebration.